 Oil on Canvas, 71in. x 55in.
 2021

-Unveiling at Spirit of the West Museum in Scottsdale, AZ
+On exhibit at the Western Spirit: Museum of the West Scottsdale, AZ

 Inspired by the photography of Josef Muench, published by Arizona Highways Magazine, January, 1959.